Database Files and Filegroups

 - Database snapshots are used internally by certain DBCC commands.
 These commands include DBCC CHECKDB, DBCC CHECKTABLE, DBCC CHECKALLOC, and DBCC CHECKFILEGROUP.
 An internal database snapshot uses sparse alternate data streams of the original database files.
 Like sparse files, alternate data streams are a feature of the NTFS file system.
 The use of sparse alternate data streams allows for multiple data allocations to be associated with a single file or folder without affecting the file size or volume statistics.

-- The filegroup contains the primary data file and any secondary files that aren't put into other filegroups.
+- The primary filegroup contains the primary data file and any secondary files that aren't put into other filegroups.

 - User-defined filegroups can be created to group data files together for administrative, data allocation, and placement purposes.